ComPACT: ACT+Planck galaxy cluster catalogue: Description of external cluster catalogues

 \subsection{SPT-SZ}

 The South Pole Telescope (SPT) observes the southern sky at 95, 150, and 220 GHz with an angular resolution of 1-1.6 minutes \citep{SPT_Carlstrom_2011}.
-We use the SPT-SZ cluster catalogue \citep{SPT-SZ}.
-It contains 677 SZ objects, 516 of which have been confirmed as clusters using optical and near-infrared observations.
-597 SPT-SZ clusters are in the ACT footprint.
+We use the SPT-SZ cluster catalogue\footnote{\url{https://lambda.gsfc.nasa.gov/product/spt/spt_sz_cluster_catalogs_info.html}} \citep{Bleem_2015, SPT-SZ}, which contains 677 SZ detections, among which 516 objects have been confirmed as clusters using optical and near-infrared observations.
+597 SPT-SZ clusters lie in the ACT footprint.
+Mass estimates for the SPT-SZ clusters come from the weak-lensing calibrated scaling relations \citep{SPT-SZ}.